-FFR’s Peer Recovery Specialist Training is the only Peer Recovery Coach training program in Nevada.
-This comprehensive, 46-hour training is for those with lived experience who want to serve as a mentor and coach to those seeking long-term recovery from substance misuse and/or co-occurring mental health issues.
-Currently, there is no charge for the Peer Recovery Specialist Training.
-Foundation for Recovery requests 10 hours volunteered monthly for a minimum of 6 months for those completing the course.
+FFR’s Peer Recovery Support Specialist Training (PRSS) is a comprehensive, 46-hour training for those with lived experience who want to serve as a mentor and coach to those seeking long-term recovery from substance use and/or co-occurring mental health issues.
+Currently, there is no charge for the Peer Recovery Support Specialist Training.
+Foundation for Recovery requests 10 volunteer hours monthly for a minimum of 6 months for those completing the course.

 What are Peer Recovery Support Services?

-The word peer refers to all individuals who share the experiences of addiction and recovery, either directly or as family members or significant others.
+The word peer refers to all individuals who share the experiences of addiction and recovery.
 In a peer-helping-peer relationship, a peer leader/coach, who is in stable recovery provides social supports designed to fill the needs of people in or seeking recovery.
-The services are called peer recovery support services and, as the word peer implies, they are designed and delivered by people who have experienced both substance use disorder and/or behavioral health challenges and are now in their own recovery.
+The services are called peer recovery support services and, as the word peer implies, they are designed and delivered by people who have experienced both substance use disorder and/or mental health challenges and are now in their own recovery.

 Why become a Peer Recovery Support Specialist?

-A Peer Recovery Specialist is a volunteer who is primarily interested in giving back, enhancing their life skills and connecting with members of the recovery community.
-A Peer Recovery Support Specialist volunteer must complete a rigorous training process and has the desire to help others achieve a life of recovery.
+A Peer Recovery Support Specialist is a person who is primarily interested in giving back, enhancing their life skills and connecting with members of the recovery community.
+A Peer Recovery Support Specialist must complete a rigorous training process and has the desire to help others achieve a life of recovery.
 Also known as a “Recovery Coach”, these individuals have personal and lived experience and are committed to their own recovery.
-Peer Recovery Specialists/Coaches help those who are new in recovery from substance misuse, mental health and co-occurring challenges, set recovery goals, develop a self-directed plan, and work toward those things a person wishes to achieve in their own personal recovery.
-Peer Recovery Specialists also provide coaching for those with a mental health diagnosis and co-occurring challenges – the Peer Recovery Specialist provides the guidance and process of change through which the individuals improve their health and wellness, live a self directed live and strive to live their full potential.
-Peer Recovery Specialists/Coaches and peers typically meet once a week.
-Peer Recovery Specialists help with issues such as housing, employment, drug court, education, families and much more.
-Peer Recovery Specialists/Coaches also engage with people who are waiting to access treatment, achieve abstinence and those receiving medicated assisted treatment (MAT).
+Peer Recovery Specialists/Coaches help those who are new in recovery from substance use, mental health and co-occurring challenges, set recovery goals, develop a self-directed plan, and work toward those things a person wishes to achieve in their own personal recovery.
+Peer Recovery Support Specialists also provide coaching for those with a mental health diagnosis and co-occurring challenges – the Peer Recovery Specialist provides the guidance and process of change through which the individuals improve their health and wellness, live a self directed life and strive to reach their full potential.
+Peer Recovery Support Specialists/Coaches and peers typically meet once a week.
+PRSS help with issues such as housing, employment, drug court, education, families and much more.
+PRSS/Coaches also engage with people who are waiting to access treatment, achieve abstinence and those receiving medicated assisted treatment (MAT).